 Track: Aerospace Structures & Materials

-The MSc track in Aerospace Structures & Materials aims to equip you with the necessary knowledge and practical skills to tackle the challenge of developing the next generation of solutions that address new requirements and necessities in an industrial or research environment.
-From an educational standpoint, you will be exposed to a broad range of courses examining this entire process in the context of the design, analysis, simulation, optimization, manufacturing, testing, monitoring, and disposing of aerospace structures and materials.
-This will provide the foundation for subsequent specialization in one of the thematic profiles mirroring the steps in the lifecycle of structures and materials.For more information check out the programme
+The MSc track in Aerospace Structures and Materials (ASM) aims to equip you with the knowledge and practical skills to tackle the challenge of developing the next generation of solutions that address new requirements and necessities in an industrial or research environment.
+From an educational standpoint, you will be exposed to a broad range of courses covering the entire process in the context of the design, analysis, simulation, optimization, manufacturing, testing, monitoring, and disposing of aerospace structures and materials.
+This will provide you with the foundation for subsequent specialization in one of the thematic profiles mirroring the steps in the lifecycle of structures and materials.For more information check out the programme

 Full-time on campus